ltcRandomwalk/NESA/README.md

 Note that, for large benchmarks, it can take significant memory usage and time cost to run the experiments.
 Some results of the baseline approach can take up to one week to reproduce.
 This mainly contains the baseline approach Bingo evaluated in Section 7.2.3 (RQ3).
 **For this approach, it is possible to use incomplete results to reproduce the figures, which does not affect the main claim in our paper.**
-We will provide detailed guide in the corresponding section.
+We will provide a detailed guide in the corresponding section.

 We list the small benchmarks below for each analysis.
 We suggest running experiments only on those small benchmarks if there is a time or resource constraint.